wouzar/tldr/README.md

 # Stuff I read, watch and listen to

+## 30.01.18
+* https://www.lightbend.com/blog/introducing-akka-multi-data-center-clustering-and-persistence Extension for Akka Cluster to support effective communication for data centers distributed all over the world.
+New Persisting API is a commercial feature.

 ## 29.01.18
 * https://www.cakesolutions.net/teamblogs/2011/12/19/cake-pattern-in-depth Cake pattern in practice with test example.
 * https://blog.knoldus.com/2012/10/31/solid-principles-with-scala/ Examples of SOLID patterns implemented in Scala.